Inwerpsel/use-theme-editor/README.md

 - Combine all media query versions of the same property into a single control.
 This can update the iframe to match the media query, so that you always can see your changes applied.
 - Hot reloading would be nice, as reloading the page to see your changes applied will reset the iframe's scroll position.
+- Better organizing of themes.
+- Personal editor settings that are applied regardless of which theme is being edited.